SpenceKonde/megaTinyCore/megaavr/extras/Ref_Functions.md

 If `p < NUM_DIGITAL_PINS`, p is a digital pin, and is returned as is.
 If it is equal to `ADC_CH(n)` where n is a valid analog channel it is converted to the digital pin, and if anything else, it returns NOT_A_PIN.

 ### `uint8_t digitalPinHasPWM(p)`
 (Standard) Returns true if the pin has PWM available in the standard core configuration.
 This is a compile-time-known constant as long as the pin is, and does not account for the PORTMUX registers.
-Unlike

 ## Attach Interrupt Enable
 If using the old or default (all ports) options, these functions are not available; WInterrupt will define ALL port pin interrupt vectors if `attachInterrupt()` is referenced anywhere in the sketch or included library.
 This is the old behavior.